Community Centers Program

 - Our summer 2015 newsletter

-The three centers: Glen Haven, Oakwood Forest and Legacy Crossing provide:
+The four centers: Glen Haven, Oakwood Forest, Legacy Crossing and the Community Encihrment Center provide:

 - ESOL classes (group and one-on-one)